Stewardship Progam is off to a great start.

 Beaver management, tree wraps In order to protect young oak trees from being harvested by beavers, a screen protector has been installed on the vulnerable trees around the lake's edge.
 This will be another ongoing project as each year already wrapped trees will need to have their screen sleeves enlarged to accommodate yearly growth.

 Instagram, planned newsletter ALPA now has its own Instagram account.
 Follow us @asylum_lake_association for news, happenings, and snapshots of what wildlife is out and about.
 We will also email a digital newsletter out soon.
-Check for links on this site, on Facebook and Instagram.
+Check for links on this site under About/Newsletters, on Facebook and Instagram.

 Looking for volunteers and stewardship plans ALPA has been looking into developing a stewardship program, possibly in coordination with WMU.
 We are hoping to secure a list of potential, dedicated volunteers that would help throughout the year with projects such as: garlic mustard removal, trash and trail cleanup, erosion control, tree and flora plantings preparation and maintenance, beaver damage mitigation efforts, and informative walks.
 If you are interested in joining us a steward you can volunteer here.